 We will make no bones about it, we’re very fond of Swinley and it’s undeniably an attractive course.
 The short, one-shot holes are simply outstanding and varied in terms of length and design.
 The site/position of the greensites sets Swinley apart from many of its contemporaries.
-Although the yardage was only a little over 6,000 yards a few years ago, the par of 68 made the going challenging.
+Although the yardage was only a little over 6,000 yards a decade or so ago, the par of 68 made the going challenging.

-Today’s course is longer and plans are afoot to add more tees to extend the yardage to 6,400 yards, which may still not sound long by today’s standards, but with a par of 69 it will test and delight not only the scratch golfer but also the high handicapper.
+Today’s course is longer and more back tees have been added, extending the yardage to 6,400 yards, which may still not sound long by today’s standards, but with a par of 69 it will test and delight not only the scratch golfer but also the high handicapper.

 The summer swathes of purple heather and firm fairways that wind their way through mature pines epitomise heathland golf along the London sandbelt.
 Add in the crafty greens, with false-fronts and cunning run-offs along with old world allure and you have the unique Swinley cocktail, which is very pleasurable indeed.